surister/cratedb-guide/docs/feature/index.md

 blob/index
 :::
 +++
-CrateDB combines the advantages of traditional SQL databases with the best properties of NoSQL databases.
+CrateDB combines the power of Lucene with the advantages of industry-standard SQL.
 ::::

 ::::{grid-item-card} {material-outlined}`group;2em` Operational